| Title: | Augmented Backward Elimination |

-It can also make a backward-selection based on significance or information criteria only by turning off the change-in-estimate criterion.
+Function 'abe' performs Augmented Backward Elimination where variable selection is based on the change-in-estimate and significance or information criteria as presented in [Dunkler et al. (2014)](doi:10.1371/journal.pone.0113677).
+It can also make a backward elimination based on significance or information criteria only by turning off the change-in-estimate criterion.

 fit |